 A student must register for the orientation course when enrolling for more than six credit hours per semester or any course that would result in an accumulation of 13 or more credit hours.

 Students may substitute CISS 232, CISS 260, CISS 264 in place of Work Based Learning.
-Students intending to transfer should consult with the intended transfer institution, the Engineering, Business and Information Technologies division or an LCCC counselor or advisor for transfer information.
+Students intending to transfer should consult with the intended transfer institution, the Engineering, Business and Information Technologies division or an LCCC advisor for transfer information.

 Before taking any electives, science and/or MTHM classes refer to The University of Akron University Partnership CIS curriculum guide to ensure you take the correct classes towards the CIS Bachelor degree.
 The University of Akron requires MTHM 171 & MTHM 172 or MTHM 121 & MTHM 122 for the bachelor degree.